brson/rust-contract-comparison/blog/dfinity.md

 error: could not find `Cargo.toml` in `/home/ubuntu/dfinity/hello` or any parent directory
 ```

-I get the filename its looking for,
+I am given the filename it's looking for,
 and no attempt to guess why it's missing.
 I also get the directory it's looking in,
 which on consideration I think is pretty thoughtful &mdash;